The Art of Doing a PhD

 • document it in scientific publication(s)

 What is a contribution, then?
-This can basically come down to asking if what you have done (or is planing to do) is;
+This can basically come down to asking if what you have done (or are planning to do) is;

 • novel – have you come up with something that is novel compared to prior research?

-• significant – have you solved a relevant and non-trivial problem which has a significant impact on the world?
+• significant – have you solved a relevant and non-trivial problem that has a significant impact on the world?

 • valid – have you used appropriate methods in your research in terms of data collection, analysis, technology building, etc.?

 Jacob O. Wobbrock has written a nice document on different types of contributions.
-Even though this is written within a Human-Computer Interaction (HCI) perspective and uses examples from the HCI literature, the types are actually pretty generic and applies for computer science more broadly.
+Even though this is written within a Human-Computer Interaction (HCI) perspective and uses examples from the HCI literature, the types are actually pretty generic and apply to computer science more broadly.
 The types are:

-2. Artifact are inventions, including new systems, architectures, tools, techniques, or designs that reveal new opportunities, enable new outcomes, facilitate new insights or explorations, or impel us to consider new possible futures.
+2. Artifacts are inventions, including new systems, architectures, tools, techniques, or designs that reveal new opportunities, enable new outcomes, facilitate new insights or explorations, or impel us to consider new possible futures.

 3. Methodological research contributions add or refine the methods by which researchers or practitioners carry out their work.
 Research methods enable scientists to make new discoveries, while practitioner methods enable designers and developers to apply their craft to greater effect.

-4. Theoretical contributions consist of new models, principles, concepts, or frameworks, or important variations on those that already exist.
-These may be quantitative or qualitative in nature, but are always structured so as to be useful in the pursuit of future knowledge.
+4. Theoretical contributions consist of new models, principles, concepts, frameworks, or important variations on those that already exist.
+These may be quantitative or qualitative in nature but are always structured so as to be useful in the pursuit of future knowledge.

 5. Datasets contributions provide a new and useful corpus, often accompanied by an analysis of its characteristics, for the benefit of the research community.
 Datasets enable evaluations against shared benchmarks by new algorithms or systems.